 The standard paper sizes are listed in Section 3.1, or you may specify the width and height directly, as described in the same chapter.
-The standard fonts are listed in chapter 8.
+The font may be specified as described in Section 8.2.5.
 The default font is Times-Roman and the default size is 12.